Prescriptions & Pharmacy

 Medications That Cause Hair Loss

-Five percent of the currently existing drugs can cause hair loss in one way or the other.
+Five percent of the currently existing drugs can cause hair loss in one way or another.
 This type of hair loss usually involves scalp hair only.
-Anticancer drugs, blood thinners, oral contraceptives, and drugs for gout are common culprits while there are many others in the list.
+Anticancer drugs, blood thinners, oral contraceptives, and drugs for gout are common culprits, but there are many others on the list.

-Some antibiotics such as tetracyclines can react with calcium present in the milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.
+Some antibiotics, such as tetracyclines, can react with calcium present in milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.
 This article includes a list of medicines that interact with milk and how to avoid this.

 Alcohol's Effect on Drug Metabolism in Active Women and Sedentary Men

 This article investigates how drug metabolism is affected by alcohol in an active, weight-proportionate woman versus a sedentary, overweight man using current, scientific references.

 Salbutamol Effects in Asthma and Parkinson’s Disease Risk

 Salbutamol (also known as albuterol and Ventolin) is used in rescue inhalers for asthma.
 Research suggests that it might reduce the risk of Parkinson's disease.